danielsaidi/EmojiKit/Sources/EmojiKit/EmojiKit.docc/Articles/Emoji-Article.md

 Emoji("🚀").unicodeName         // Rocket
 ```

-You can use ``Emoji/all`` to get a list of all emojis from all categories available to the current runtime:
+You can use ``Emoji/all`` to get a list of all available emojis from all standard categories:

 ```swift
 let emojis = Emoji.all          // 😀😃😄😁😆🥹😅😂🤣🥲...